Updated February 27, 2026

 • $10,000 in property damage liability per accident.

-While this is the minimum insurance you need to buy before you can legally drive in New Mexico, many Jerry drivers actually choose higher liability limits, along with comprehensive and collision coverage.
-When you also consider that over 24% of New Mexico drivers are uninsured or underinsured, it may also be wise to purchase uninsured/underinsured motorist (UIM) protection.
+While this is the minimum insurance required in New Mexico before you can legally drive, many Jerry drivers actually choose higher liability limits, along with comprehensive and collision coverage.
+When you also consider that over 24% of New Mexico drivers are uninsured or underinsured, it can also be wise to purchase uninsured/underinsured motorist (UM/UIM) protection.

 • Coverage definitions